 When students experience difficulties in school, teams will meet to develop interventions to help students be successful in regular education.
 The Student Assistance Team (SAT) accomplishes/documents this work.

 If a student continues to experience difficulties even with regular education interventions, the student may be referred for a multidisciplinary evaluation by the multidisciplinary team, which includes the student’s parents/guardians.

 Parent/Guardian permission is necessary before any evaluation can take place.
 The parent/guardian is notified in writing of the types of assessments that will be given and the proposed date(s) of the evaluation.

-An evaluation team reviews all pertinent data and compiles a report called an Evaluation Report (ER) which states whether a disability or disabilities exist and if the student is in need of special education.
+The School Psychologist completes an Evaluation Report (ER) which states whether a disability or disabilities exist and if the student is in need of special education.